-A common need is to retrieve data in your Worker.
-This data might be included in the response being returned, or might be used to make routing or security decisions in your worker.
+Retrieving data is a common Worker need.
+This data might be included in the response being returned, or it might be used to make routing or security decisions in your Worker.

-Generally speed is critical in these applications and making a request back to your origin service or database is too slow.
-It’s necessary to store or cache data in a location cachable by or near Cloudflare’s edge.
+Speed is critical in these applications and making a request back to your origin service or database can be too slow.
+It can be necessary to store or cache data in a location cachable on or near Cloudflare’s edge.

 There are several common strategies we have used successfully to store data:

-Workers KV is an eventually-consistant key-value store which operates on the same machines which execute your Workers.
-It makes it possible to store large amounts of data which which can be read by your Workers extremely quickly.
+Workers KV is an eventually-consistent key-value store which runs on the same machines as your Workers.
+It makes it possible to store large amounts of data which can be read by your Workers extremely quickly.

-The Worker script can contain a relatively large amount of data inline (up to about 1 MB) in its source code.
-If your application requires no more data than that, it’s possible to include your full data object in your code.
+The Worker script can contain a fair amount of data (up to about 1 MB) inline in its source code.
+If that is sufficient for your application, it’s possible to include all the necessary data as objects in your code.

 Subrequests made with the Fetch API are cached inside Cloudflare’s edge.
 This

-means if you load a data file in your worker from a URL that is appropriately configured to allow
+means if you load a data file in your Worker from a URL that is configured to allow

 caching (i.e. it returns an appropriate